yangguoliang11/label-studio/docs/source/guide/storage.md

     - In the **S3端点** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
     - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Label Studio.
     - In the **External ID** field, specify the external ID that identifies Label Studio to your AWS account.
 You can find the external ID on your **Organization** page.
-    - (Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
+    - (Optional) Enable **可以从存储中删除对象** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
 The storage credentials associated with the bucket must include the ability to delete bucket objects.
 Leave disabled to not take any action on annotations if they are deleted in Label Studio.
 8. Click **添加存储**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync export storage](https://app.heartex.com/docs/api#operation/api_storages_export_s3s_sync_create).